Terrero89/Expense-Debt-Tracker/README.md

 ## Installation
 1. Clone the repository.
 2. Navigate to the project directory.
+3. Navigate to the frontend or backend directory.
-3. Install dependencies:
+4. Install dependencies
+5. Install dependencies for frontend:
     ```bash
     npm install
     ```
-4. Start the server:
+6. Start the server:
     ```bash
     npm start
     ```
-5. Access the application at `http://localhost:3000`.
+7. Access the application at `http://localhost:3000`.
+8. Install dependencies for backend:
+    ```bash
+    npm init
+    ```
+6. Start the server:
+    ```bash
+    npm start
+    ```
+7. Access the application at `http://localhost:8080`.

 ## Getting Started
-This skeleton contains two different applications -- a front end, or "client," created with "Create React App," and a back end, or "API," created with Express.
+This skeleton contains two different applications -- a frontend, or "frontend," created with "Create React App," and a back end, or "Backend," created with Express.

-In order to make both of them work together, you'll need to run both, As we work on this project, you'll first focus on the side assigned to be worked while both are running.
+To make both of them work together, you'll need to run both, As we work on this project, you'll first focus on the side assigned to be worked while both are running.

 ## Client